 If life is a game, you need reasons to stay in the game.
-When I realized that the time it took to get over my disappointment, to digest his absence, would never be enough, I had to listen to the sudden voice.
-My beloved Black Sea, which I said I could never go back to, was calling me.
-I don’t know if my time on the sidelines was up, but there was no way I could not accept the invitation.
-It wouldn’t be long before I realized that this journey, which took me three thousand three hundred kilometers away, was actually a journey to my inner world waiting to be rediscovered.
+When I realized that the time it takes to get over my disappointment, to digest his absence, would never be enough, I had to listen to the instantly coming inner voice.
+My beloved Black Sea, which I had said I could never go back to, was calling me.
+I didn’t know if my time waiting on the sidelines was up, but there was no way I could not accept the invitation.
+It wouldn’t be long before I realized that this trip taking me a thousand three hundred kilometers away, was actually a journey to my inner world waiting to be rediscovered.

 Every corner of the Black Sea is paradise, but the Eastern Black Sea fascinates people in a different way.
-Now I will tell you about the hills, lakes and plateaus that are very difficult to reach, or maybe you have never heard of, rather than the trips you know, the plateaus you often see on social media.
+Now, rather than the trips pretty well known or the plateaus you often see on social media, I will tell you about the hills, lakes and plateaus that are very difficult to reach, or maybe you have never heard of.

 Koçdüzü Plateau was a difficult destination for me.
-The fact that the plateau has been accessible for about ten years gives a clue to this.
+The fact that the plateau has been accessible for only about last ten years gives a clue about this.
 The view is worth every challenge.
-In a landscape that feels so far away from the world, with minus two degrees in September, I come to my senses a little.
+In a landscape that makes you feel so far away from the world, with minus two degrees in September, I come to my senses a little.
 Although the lack of internet is difficult, it is perhaps the most beautiful part of the plateau.

-I didn’t understand this name at first, but when I got to the top I understood it.
-I come face to face with what my dear teacher always told us, “Heaven and hell are actually in this world and within ourselves”.
-On one side, a paradise with a green that cannot be achieved with any artificial paint and the Lake with Islands, and on the other side, a hellish landscape consisting of steep cliffs with brown stones and rocks.
-A thin road separates these two different landscapes and offers the opportunity for a long reflection.
-The choice is entirely up to us, heaven with one step or heaven with one step… Just one step… I am sitting at this fine crossroads.
-Not realizing how wet I am, I take in the spectacle of this world being just a passage.
+Though I do understand this name at first, when I reach to the top I get it.
+I come face to face with what my dear teacher always tells us: “Heaven and hell are actually in this world and are within ourselves”.
+On one side, a paradise with a green that cannot be achieved with any artificial paint and the Lake with Islets, and on the other side, a hellish landscape with steep cliffs with brown stones and rocks.
+A thin road separates these two different landscapes and offers opportunity for a long reflection.
+The choice is entirely up to us, with one step to heaven or with one step… Just one step…so I sit at this fine crossroad.
+Not realizing how wet I am getting, I watch the spectacle of this world being just a passage.

-One of the hidden beauties is the Flowery Plateau.
+One of the hidden beauties is the Çiçekli Yayla (Flowery Plateau).
 It is possible to gaze upon these landscapes by loving the “difficult”.
 As the name suggests, it is home to unprecedented flowers.
 The altitude is around 2500 meters again…

-While we are enjoying the beauty of the landscape, suddenly the fog rolls in and everything becomes invisible.
-As if to remind us that when we say everything is fine, an event covers all the beauties like a fog.
-Nature shows that this fog is a temporary veil, and the fog that obscures everything is lifting just as quickly.
-Obviously your efforts are being questioned.
+While enjoying the beauty of the landscape, suddenly the fog rolls in and everything becomes invisible as if to remind us when we say everything is fine, an event covers all the beauties like a fog.
+Nature shows that this fog is a temporary curtain and the fog that obscures everything is disappearing just as quickly.
+Obviously our efforts are being questioned.

-I inhale deeply that fragrance I have never encountered before.
-I don’t want to leave the view, even though the increasing cold restricts my movements.
-I look around and there is no one around, everyone is scattered in a corner.
-After a while I try to photograph every moment, I don’t want anyone to miss this unique beauty.
+I inhale deeply the fragrance I have never encountered before.
+I don’t want to leave the view, even though increasing cold restricts my movements.
+I look around and see no one as everyone has gone to different corners.
+After a while I try to photograph every moment, not wanting anyone to miss this unique beauty.

 At the point where I run out of breath, I reach the martyrdom and the magnificent view.
 Sometimes what you see says a lot, but you can’t put it into words, that’s how it is…

-I leave the Black Sea with the wish that everyone should see the Çat Valley where the two branches of Çat Creek meet, Karagöl in Şavşat, Mençuna Waterfall in Arhavi, which falls from a height of 92 meters, and Derindere Dam on the Çoruh River, which is the highest dam in Turkey and the twelfth highest dam in the world with a body height of 249 meters.
+I leave the Black Sea with the wish that everyone should walk on the Çat Valley where the two branches of Çat Creek meet, and everyone should see Karagöl in Şavşat, Mençuna Waterfall in Arhavi falling from 92 meters height; and Derindere Dam on the Çoruh River, which is the highest dam in Turkey and the twelfth highest dam in the world with a body height of 249 meters.

-Once again I realize that expatriation is not being miles away, but not being able to say two words to someone you love to chat with.
+Once again I realize that expatriation means not being miles away, but not being able to say anyhing to someone you love.

-May you always be in conversation with your loved ones…
+May you always be in good terms and love with your loved ones…